aleph2c/miros/doc/i_mongol_example.rst

 from the Skirmish state into the "Waiting To Lure" state.
-But, I often use two distinct events like this to make the debugging and reflection processes easier on myself, so that I can debug a statechart faster than I could with only one event that expresses two different semantic meanings.
+But, I often use two distinct events like this to make the debugging and reflection processes easier on myself, so that I can debug a statechart faster than I could with only one event that expresses two different meanings.
 (This will also give our design more flexibility, which we will see later in this example).

 After a horse archer issues the Retreat_Ready_War_Cry they enter the "Waiting to